NathannHerre16/edit/README.md

 ## Frequently Asked Questions (FAQ)

-### I'm trying to implement {insert feature} on my website and PHP outputs a warning "failed to open stream: No such file or directory"
+### Q: I'm trying to implement {insert feature} on my website and PHP outputs a warning "failed to open stream: No such file or directory"
-This is your issue.
-This error simply means that PHP was unable to find the file, at the location you specified in your include(), require() or require_once() stanza.
+A: This error simply means that PHP was unable to find the file, at the location you specified in your include(), require() or require_once() stanza.
 Check the location of the file on your disk is correct, and that the file exists.

 ## Credits
 The developer would like to thank the following people for their contributions to this code: